stefanov-sm/restql/README.md

 ## About
 ***restql*** is a simple pure vanilla platform with no dependencies that wraps and exposes parameterized SQL queries as JSON web services in a flexible and secure way.
-The implementation and sample service run on PHP and [PostgreSQL](https://www.postgresql.org/) yet any DBMS with PDO support can be used.
+The implementation and sample service run on PHP and [PostgreSQL](https://www.postgresql.org/).
+Any other DBMS with PDO support and the corresponding PDO driver installed can be used.

 Here is an example.
 Consider this trivial query:
 ```sql